aosabook/500lines/same-origin-policy/doc/chapter.md

 ## Same Origin Policy

-Before we can state the SOP, the first thing we should do is to introduce the notion of an origin, which is composed of a protocol, host and optional port:
+Before we can state the SOP, the first thing we should do is to introduce the notion of an origin, which is composed of a protocol, host, and optional port:

 ```alloy
 sig Origin {